 How to perform it: Lie on the bench with dumbbells on each side and elbows at 90 degrees of angle.
-Keep your hands and arm wide slightly more than shoulder-width.
+Keep your hands and arm wide, slightly more than shoulder-width.
 Now push dumbbells up with a forceful motion like an arc.
 At the top position, dumbbells will hover over your chest.
-Now when pulling dumbbells down, pull shoulder blades together.
+Now, when pulling dumbbells down, pull shoulder blades together.

 How to perform it: Open your feet to shoulder length and firmly stand on the ground.
 Keep your back against the seat and lift your arms until they reach shoulder level.
 Then place your elbows on the pad of the machine.
-Now try to push wings together slowly but stop just before they touch each other.
+Now try to push wings together slowly, but stop just before they touch each other.

 It is another excellent way to build chest muscles.
 It helps to train your chest muscles from a different angle.
 Keep in mind it is more of a burnout exercise; therefore, use lighter weights and keep your form.

 How to perform it: Start with standing between two facing cable stations and place both pulleys above your head.
-Once you selected your resistance, hold the handles of pulleys using an overhand grip.
+Once you select your resistance, hold the handles of pulleys using an overhand grip.
 Keep one leg in front while there is a slight bend in the other.
 Now pull your arms together and slowly resist tension until your arms are about to straighten.